natehak/most-common-words/README.md

 Prerequisites
 -----------------
-Both `bot.py` and `reddit_mcw.py` are designed to work with Python 3.x.
+Both `bot.py` and `reddit_mcw.py` are designed to work with `Python 3.x`.
 They will work with Python 2.x, but you will encounter
 Unicode errors.

 For both `bot.py` and `reddit_mcw.py`, you will need...
-* A Python interpreter, preferably Python 3.x
+* A Python interpreter, preferably `Python 3.x`
 * The latest version of [praw](https://github.com/praw-dev/praw)

 And for `reddit_mcw.py`, you will need...